 Storing a painting laid flat somewhere away from extreme temperatures is the best way to protect it.

 Exposure to direct sunlight can cause the oil painting to fade and age prematurely, and storage in a freezing room can also hurt the picture.
-Although you can store an oil painting in your home, the best option would be to keep the artwork in a storage unitOpens in a new tab., where the temperature and humidity can accommodate the painting’s preservation.
+Although you can store an oil painting in your home, the best option would be to keep the artwork in a storage unit, where the temperature and humidity can accommodate the painting’s preservation.

 Wrap the Painting in Breathable Materials